kumahq/kuma-demo/vagrant/README.md

 default   on
 ```

-If you try to access the [marketplace](http://192.168.33.20:8080), it won't work because everything is encrypted.
+If you try to access the marketplace via http://localhost:8080, it won't work because that traffic goes through the dataplane and is now encrypted via mTLS.

 ### 11. Now let's enable traffic-permission for all services so our application will work like it use to:
 ```